yashnaman/mai-protocol-v3/docs/architecture.md

 ## Pool Creator

 Pool Creator manages the liquidity pools.
-It stores the different versions of the liquidity pool implementation.
+It stores the different versions of the liquidity pool implementations.
 The operator can create new liquidity pool of the specific version through it.
 Trader can grant or revoke the other trader privilege(deposit / withdraw / trade) through Pool Creator.

 ## Liquidity Pool